JonathanWilbur/mueller-report/volume1.md

 attend meetings.
 478 Papadopoulos told Lewandowski that he was "willing to make the trip off the record if it's in the interest of Mr. Trump and the campaign to meet specific people."
 479

-following Lewandowski's departure from the campaign, Papadopoulos communicated with Clovis and Walid Phares, another member of the foreign policy advisory team, about an off- the-record meeting between the campaign and Russian government officials or with Papadopoulos's other Russia connections, Mifsud and Timofeev.
+Following Lewandowski's departure from the campaign, Papadopoulos communicated with Clovis and Walid Phares, another member of the foreign policy advisory team, about an off- the-record meeting between the campaign and Russian government officials or with Papadopoulos's other Russia connections, Mifsud and Timofeev.
 480 Papadopoulos also interacted